The GG-1 locomotive was designed by the Pennsylvania Railroad to satisfy the need for an

 Ever since its release in 1934 many toy and scale models have been manufactured by

 many companies in almost every gauge.
-One of the most popular Standard gauge GG-1's manufactured was the one built by John Daniel Railway Lines.
+One of the most popular Standard gauge GG-1's manufactured was the one built by John A. Daniel Railway Lines.

 Built starting around 1976, John Daniel made Standard gauge GG-1's in 3 Pennsylvania Railroad color schemes.
 John made GG-1's that